-On March 15, 2018, the National Highway Traffic Safety Administration (NHTSA) will host a Drugged Driving Call to Action meeting to launch the organization's initiative to reduce drug-impaired driving.
+- On March 15, 2018, the National Highway Traffic Safety Administration (NHTSA) hosted a Drugged Driving Call to Action meeting to launch the organization's initiative to reduce drug-impaired driving.

 Impairing drugs are increasingly found in impaired driving suspects, seriously injured drivers and among drivers involved in fatal crashes.
 Learn more.

 For decades there has been a growing and impressive body of scientific study on the effects of drugs on driving.
 While it is clear that, like alcohol, drug use by drivers puts everyone on the road at risk, there are essential research priorities to document and track the problem of drugged driving that must be addressed today.